VenomXsX/etna-cli/README.md

 ### 2. Add these 3 lines to your `~/.bashrc`

 - 1. `export ETNA_CLI="$HOME/<path_to_this_repo>"`

-Example: if you've cloned this repo in your home directory, it would look like:
-`export ETNA_CLI="$HOME/etna-cli"`

 - 2. `export PATH=$ETNA_CLI:$PATH`
 - 3. `alias etna='bash main.sh'`